The digital marketing world has undergone quite the evolution in recent years.

 - Paid social: Paid social marketing, on the other hand, is often outsourced because companies typically lack the tools, platforms, and experience needed for success.
 Outsourced agencies can provide wider access to tools, such as bidding and campaign management platforms, and their cross-client approach gives them a broader basis of data and experience to draw from.

-- Search: A hybrid approach is typically best for search marketing.
+- Paid search: A hybrid approach is typically best for search marketing.
 Create your content in-house, and outsource the technical aspects to the experts.
 Make sure your whole company understands SEO — this is crucial to the success of your search marketing.

 - Display: Display marketing is almost always outsourced.
 It requires a high level of creative and design bandwidth as well as ongoing collaboration with media buyers and professionals.